artie-shevchenko/intoperf-api-docs/intoperf-api.appspot.com/Guides/Getting Started.md

     key=YOUR_API_KEY
     ```

 That’s it!
-The data you just uploaded can be analyzed now at [https://apidemo.intoperf.com](https://apidemo.intoperf.com):
+The data you just uploaded can now be analyzed at [https://apidemo.intoperf.com](https://apidemo.intoperf.com):

 1. Go to [https://apidemo.intoperf.com](https://apidemo.intoperf.com).
 1. Choose `Team in match` context type.
-1. Choose `CSKA Moscow-FK Krasnodar (2013-06-23)` match.
+1. Choose `FK Krasnodar in CSKA Moscow-FK Krasnodar (2013-06-23) match`.
 1. [Optional] Select `1st half` as a period.
 1. Click `Search`.
 1. Click `Search with no filters`.